Symptoms Revealed: Understanding The Connection To Mental Health and Longevity

 Cognitive-behavioural therapy (CBT) can teach you different ways of thinking about and reacting to anxiety triggers.

-Medications can also help manage symptoms, allowing you to engage more fully with life again while developing coping strategies during therapy sessions.
+Medications can also help manage symptoms, allowing you to engage more fully with life again while developing strategies during therapy sessions.

 Longevity strategies don’t just focus on physical health; it’s equally important to nurture your mind for a longer lifespan.